munichdeveloper/user-service/README.md

 # Features

-There are two kafka topics that are sending a message when a user signs in with his email adress:
+There are two Events being send when a user signs in with his email adress:
-- When a user gets registered: "user-created"
+- When a user gets registered: UserCreatedEvent
-- When a user logs in: "user-signin-magic-link"
+- When a user logs in: UserLoggedInEvent

-  You will just need to listen to these topics and do whatever you want with the emails provided.
+  You will just need to listen to these Events and do whatever you want with the emails provided.
-  <br />Checkout the reference implementation, that will listen to the topics and add users to a mailerlite group that is being configured in application.properties file (You will need a [mailerLite](https://mailerlite.com) account).
+  <br />Checkout the reference implementation, that will listen to the Events and add users to a mailerlite group that is being configured in application.properties file (You will need a [mailerLite](https://mailerlite.com) account).
   <br />Don't forget to set event.on.userCreated or event.on.userLoggedIn or both to true if you would like to send the events.